foxrp/rippled-php/README.md

 # XRPHP - XRP Ledger Library

+> Note: This is under heavy development.
+It is usable, but read the docs closely if you are calling APIs that are not yet complete.

 This is a PHP 7.1+ wrapper for communication with the XRP Ledger.

 It is recommended to use this library in conjuction with the